nimicWh/Real-Time-Online-Anomaly-Detection/README.md

   - Logs anomalies and scores to CSV
   - Saves the online model to disk for warm-starting in future sessions

+## Acknowledgements

+This project uses [River](https://riverml.xyz/) for online machine learning and streaming anomaly detection.
+River is an open-source Python library developed by Guillaume Lemaitre, Isabel Valera, and Romain Féraud.
 ---